Skip to Main Content

 - The author alone is not the best way to determine if a work is an exegetical or scholarly commentary.
 And, sometimes a scholar may produce two versions of a commentary, one that is more technical and one that is more applicational or aimed at a general audience.
 Find your passage in the commentary, and then look for footnotes, in-text citations, use of original languages, and other forms of documentation.
 Pick a problem passage, one that is often debated, and examine how the author works through the difficulties and interpretative debates.
 Once a commentary has been identified as scholarly, the others in that same series can safely be deemed scholarly too.

 To identify a commentary as 'devotional' or non-scholarly is Not a statement about its theological perspective or truthfulness.
 Some very academic commentaries have questionable viewpoints, and some devotional works are solidly biblical.
-The distinction is about how the author documents their own resources, how they openly engage other viewpoints and perspectives, and how they provide the reader with quality resources that were used within the commentary or that can facilitate more research.
+The distinction is about how the author documents their own resources, how they openly engage other viewpoints and perspectives, how they provide the reader with quality resources that were used within the commentary and that can facilitate more research, and how thorough or detailed is the treatment of problem passages and disputed meanings.

 For additional help in how to find commentaries watch the tutorial below.